jremenyi1/Python_Projects/Dundee_TPO_Analysis/README.md

 ## Background Information

-For this analysis I used the Tree Preservation Order (TPO) data for Dundee.
+For this analysis I used the **Tree Preservation Order (TPO) data for Dundee**.
 TPOs are legal measures, which are used to protect trees that are considered important for environmental or community reasons.

 ## Aim